 Split application of N fertilizer has been considered as a base option to confront these challenges (Canadian fertilizer institute, 2004).
-Split application therefore involve dividing the total N requirement of crop, and applying a certain dose at a time; while postponing a portion of the N treatment to a certain time when crop is better able to utilize the nutrient more rapidly and efficiently.
+Split application therefore involves dividing the total N requirement of crop, and applying a certain dose at a time; while postponing a portion of the N treatment to a certain time when crop is better able to utilize the nutrient more rapidly and efficiently.
 In Nigeria, this concept has been adopted by farmers in the northern guinea savanna cereal belt; whereby farmers apply half of the recommended N in conjunction with P and K at planting or two weeks after planting; with the remaining part applied prior to tillering.
 Hence, this trend may need to be review, particularly in the phase of rapid varietal crop release by both National and International crop research centres.
 More so, the time lapse of N application and nutrient released which is solely weather dependent particularly temperature and precipitation constitute a major cause for concern.
 Current knowledge has shown that, no attempts has been made to further deviate from the customary double split dosage of nitrogen application to triple splits dosage; hence the need for this research.
 Therefore, the major objective of this research is to assess the influence of integrated N-management and poultry manure on growth analysis and yield response of maize (Zea mays) cultivated in relay with pumpkin and cowpea in Samaru

-Materials and methods
+2. MATERIALS AND METHODS